Slogo/AoE4Builds/Mongol2TC.md

 * You can also just leave 2 or 3 villagers on Deer Stones.
 If you leave 3, move them over to wood when done.
 If you leave 2 then move them to food when done.
 By doing 3->2 feudal will complete right as you have wood for TC.
 With 2 or 3 for the whole duration things don't line up as well.

-### Skip Wheelbarrow, Early Mangudai
+### Delay Wheelbarrow, Early Mangudai
 * TC villagers only rally food
 * Villagers gather 50 wood then food (used while TC is setting up)
 * 1 villager to Ovoo then food
-* 8 villagers on Food
+* 8 villagers on food
 * 3 villagers on gold
-* 1 villager on food
+* 1 villager on food (9/0/3 total)
 * Rest to wood
-* 4 villagers from food build deer stones then 2 to wood, 2 to ovoo for archery range (6 food, 3 gold, rest wood)
+* 4 villagers from food build deer stones then 2 to food, 2 to ovoo for archery range then wood (7 food, 3 gold, rest wood)
 * Research wheelbarrow at next 150 gold after Deer Stones
-* Make 2x Mangudai
-* When you have enough for 4 mangudai move gold workers to wood
+* At 80 move 3 villagers (4 mangudai) or 2 villagers (6+ mangudai) to wood
+* Double produce mangudai
+* At 800 wood move villagers to TC
+* Ramp up to 2 villagers on gold if you want constant mangudai production now otherwise hit ~22 food, then 10 gold with 4-6 on wood depending on food/map control

 ### Skip Wheelbarrow, Early Stables